 Being able to rank colleges is what makes the National College Match so unique.
 By ranking colleges, you could be “matched”— or admitted early with a guaranteed full four-year Match Scholarship — to the college that appears highest on your list that also wants to match with you.

-This year, there are more opportunities to match than ever before!
-You can now rank up to 15 colleges in order of preference.
+You can rank up to 15 colleges in order of preference.
 We encourage you to research all of our college partners.
 In previous years, students who ranked more colleges had a higher chance of matching, however you must be absolutely certain you would attend every college that appears on your list.

 * MIT does not require students admitted through the match to commit to attending their institution.